flutter/flutter/dev/bots/README.md

 1. Make your edits (probably to files in `//chrome_infra/build/scripts/slave/recipes/flutter`).
 1. Update the tests.
-Run `build/scripts/slave/recipes.py --use-bootstrap test train` to update existing expected output to match the new output.
+Run `build/scripts/slave/recipes.py test train` to update existing expected output to match the new output.
 Verify completely new test cases by altering the `GenTests` method of the recipe.
    The recipe is required to have 100% test coverage.